walt-id/waltid-identity/waltid-applications/waltid-wallet-demo-ios/README.md

 ## Local wallet data

-The demo uses the SDK default encrypted local persistence.
-Wallet database files are SQLCipher-encrypted, and SDK-managed database keys live in iOS Keychain.
+The demo uses the default managed encrypted local persistence.
+Wallet database files are SQLCipher-encrypted, and managed database keys live in iOS Keychain.
 During local development, reset wallet state by calling `Wallet.deleteLocalData()` from the SDK facade, deleting the app from the simulator/device, or removing the app's local data.

-The demo intentionally does not expose persistence-mode toggles in the UI.
-Integrator-managed database keys are documented and tested at the SDK layer so the demo stays focused on the production default.
+The UI stays focused on the production default.
+Non-default persistence options, including provided database keys and custom credential stores, are documented and covered by SDK and demo integration tests.

 ## Common commands